aidynk22/Scrimtistic/README.md

 # Scrimtistic
-Scrimtastic is a Varisty Scrimmage Data Viewer that provides Users
+Scrimtistic is a Varisty Scrimmage Data Viewer that provides Users

 ## Project Structure
 * backend/: